Adapt an UE project to Parrot Sphinx#

 Make sure you move the instance from the engine folder to main project folder.

-To adjust “HDRIs” parameters, same thing but the material is under Engine/Content/Parrot/Sky/Materials/HDRI/M_PanoramaSky.
+To adjust “HDRIs” parameters, proceed the same way, but the material is found under Engine/Content/Parrot/Sky/Materials/HDRI/M_PanoramaSky.

 Adding AMS paths#